unosquare/sshdeploy/README.md

 A `dotnet` CLI extension that enables quick deployments over SSH.
 This program was specifically designed to streamline .NET application development for the the Raspberry Pi running Raspbian.

-*:star:Please star this project if you find it useful!*
+:star: *Please star this project if you find it useful!*

 ## Install
 As of now  CLI does not allow command line installation so you'll need to modify your csproj manually.

  ```xml
     <ItemGroup>
      <DotNetCliToolReference Include="dotnet-sshdeploy" Version="*" />
     </ItemGroup>
  ```

-<h2>Usage Example</h2>
+## Usage Example

 The following steps outline a continuous deployment of a Visual Studio solution to a Raspberry Pi running the default Raspbian SSH daemon.